-Pelargonium graveolens South Africa
+Pelargonium graveolens  🔇 South Africa

 2018 witnessed an increase in plantings and these will now bear fruit.
 The market is confident about the availability of additional material this year; but even this is expected to be limited.
-Reports of further crop trials in several different parts of the their position in the coming months. country have filtered in.
+Reports of further crop trials in several different parts of the country have filtered in.
 As a result, there will be a marked increase in the annual supply but this is only an incremental hike at this stage.
 There is no change in the prices for this oil as compared to last year's rates.